LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Experimental Evaluation

 The Dress Code dataset~\citep{morelli2022dresscode} features over 53,000 image pairs of clothes and human models wearing them.
 The dataset includes high-resolution images (\ie, $1024 \times 768$) and garments belonging to different macro-categories, such as upper-body clothes, lower-body clothes, and dresses.
 In our experiments, we employ the original splits of the dataset where 5,400 image pairs (1,800 for each category) compose the test set and the rest the training one.
 The VITON-HD dataset~\citep{choi2021viton} instead comprises 13,679 image pairs, each composed of a frontal-view woman and an upper-body clothing item with a resolution equal to $1024 \times 768$.
 The dataset is divided into training and test sets of 11,647 and 2,032 pairs, respectively.

 To quantitatively evaluate our model, we employ evaluation metrics to estimate the coherence and realism of the generation.
 In particular, we use the Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018unreasonable} and the Structural Similarity (SSIM)~\citep{wang2004image} to evaluate the coherence of the generated image compared to the ground-truth.
 We compute these metrics on the paired setting of both datasets.
 To measure the realism, we instead employ the Fréchet Inception Distance~\citep{heusel2017gans} and the Kernel Inception Distance~\citep{binkowski2018demystifying} in both paired (\ie, FID$_\text{p}$ and KID$_\text{p}$) and unpaired (\ie, FID$_\text{u}$ and KID$_\text{u}$) settings.
-Note that the KID metric is an improved version of the FID score that provides reliable results using fewer images than FID.
 For the LPIPS and SSIM implementation, we use the torch-metrics Python package~\citep{detlefsen2022torchmetrics}, while for the FID and KID scores, we employ the implementation in~\citep{parmar2022aliased}.